Tesla reportedly nears agreement to build a vehicle factory in China

 The law firm Cooley is updating its packet of startup tips and financing documents

 Tesla’s next Gigafactory could be in China, according to a report from Bloomberg.
-The electric car maker is in talks to build its vehicles in the country for the first time, and it’s nearing and agreement with the city of Shanghai to construct the manufacturing facility in a nearby industrial development zone.
+The electric car maker is in talks to build its vehicles in the country for the first time, and it’s nearing an agreement with the city of Shanghai to construct the manufacturing facility in a nearby industrial development zone.

 The final details of the agreement are still in flux, and Bloomberg says timing about when it’ll be made official could still change.
 Tesla will also need to partner up with a local automaker to create a joint venture in the company, as other automakers entering local production from overseas have done, in keeping with local requirements.